 30-14-1729.
-Temporary lifting of security freeze -- consumer requirements -- consumer reporting agency duties -- notification.
+(Temporary) Temporary lifting of security freeze -- consumer requirements -- consumer reporting agency duties -- notification.
 (1) A consumer who wishes to allow access to the consumer's own credit report by a specific party or for a specific period of time while a security freeze is in place shall contact each consumer reporting agency, using a point of contact designated by the consumer reporting agency by regular or certified mail, telephone, or a secure electronic connection, request that the security freeze be temporarily lifted, and provide all of the following:

 (a) proper identification;